rsanchezmo/jaxer/README.md

     - **Encoder** only (next day prediction) ✔️
     - **Encoder + Decoder** (N days predictions)
 - Create an agent that loads the model and act as a predictor ✔️
-- Add a logger to the trainer class
+- Add a logger to the trainer class ✔️
-- Add a lr scheduler to the trainer class ✔️
+- Add a lr scheduler to the trainer class: warmup cosine scheduler ✔️

 ## Installation